Gnaneshdivi/Project-Coir/README.md

-How it does these things?
+How it does these things: